coderanger/talk-ideas/anyone-can-cook.md

 ## Abstract

 Learning to write high-quality Chef cookbooks can be a daunting prospect.
-There are few resources and little documentation.
 Let's dive in to the best practices to build usable, maintainable, and delightful Chef cookbooks.
-We'll cover the structure of great cookbooks for new and experienced Chefs alike.
+We'll cover the structure of great cookbooks for new and experienced Chefs alike, fresh Chef features to simplify the journey, and the major pitfalls for testing documentation.

 ## Outline